The Break

 A break is an ocean breakwall or jetty, an eye of a storm surrounded by eyewalls, a wind shear or vortex that changes the dynamics of otherwise benign air currents, but mainly it’s the gap between what we do for love and what we do for practicalities.

 I wrote it as a coda to my essay “In Dreams,” named after Delmore Schwartz’s short story.
-My essay is about our own beliefs in art for art’s sake.
+My essay is about our own belief in art for art’s sake.
 Our generation may have been the last to believe in romantic notions of pursuing a dream, rather than a career or a salary.
-I would put a slow, lazy beach summer ahead of the return to business in the fall.
-I am probably a bad example to youth everywhere.
+I would put a slow, lazy beach summer ahead of a return to business in the fall.
+I am a bad example to youth everywhere.

-Races are human races, the rat race run at the speed of celestial objects, but also a current in the sea or a tidal breach through the mouth of an estuary.
+Races are human races, the rat race of the speed of celestial objects, but also a current in the sea or through the mouth of a tidal estuary.